Seanhui2000/AWS-Projects/web-app/README.md

 In this project, I will be architecting and building a fully functioning End-to-End AWS Web Application that follows the following steps:

-1. AWS Amplify hosts the website and communicates to the client user
+1. **AWS Amplify** hosts the website and communicates to the client user

-2. API Gateway will send information from Amplify to AWS Lambda
+2. **API Gateway** will send information from Amplify to AWS Lambda

-3. AWS Lambda to process the user-based information
+3. **AWS Lambda** to process the user-based information

 4. AWS Lambda will send the processed data to a NoSQL database (DynamoDB)

-5. DynamoDB receives the data and stores the data for the client user.
+5.** DynamoDB** receives the data and stores the data for the client user.

 AWS Lambda will be configured with the apprioriate IAM role to be able to access tbe DynamoDB table for security purposes while using least privilege policies.